ZaTaxon/work_skripts/README.md

 # work_skripts
-All skripts. that couls be useful for data analysis
+All skripts, that could be useful for data analysis

+All comments on Russian, sorry